Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/CV-1.png)<!-- -->

 ## How well does our model predict across space?
-To further test our model's generalizability, we conducted a spatial cross validation.
-By leaving out one neighborhood at a time, we were able to see how well our model predicts across space.
-This was done to make sure that there is no bias in the model and the plot shows that the predicted probabilities are well distributed through out Philadelphia and not clustered at any neighborhood.
+To test our model's generalisability across space, we conduct a spatial leave-one-group-out (LOGO) cross validation.
+Here, we test generalisablity across neighborhoods by iteratively testing the model, leaving one neighborhood out each time.
+Below, we see that the result of LOGO cross validation is similar to our model's original prediction, meaning that our model performs consistently across neighborhoods and is fit for use in allocating limited tree planting resources across Philadelphia.

 ```r
 # Model Validation